|The Device Toolbar is NOT displayed by default in Audacity. To enable it, click onand check on Device Toolbar.|

-Using the drag handle at right, you can expand Device Toolbar rightwards to be wider than the default width shown, or drag it leftwards to be less wide.
+Using the resizer handle at right, you can expand Device Toolbar rightwards to be wider than the default width shown, or drag it leftwards to be less wide.
 You can hover over any of the four boxes in Audacity at any time to see the full text for the selected item.

 Selects the particular interface with which Audacity communicates with your chosen playback and recording devices.

 On Windows, the choice is between the following audio interfaces:

 - MME: This is the Audacity default and the most compatible with all audio devices.
 Audacity cannot record at greater 16-bit with MME as the host.

 - Windows DirectSound: This is more recent than MME and had potentially less latency.
 Current versions of Windows still support DirectSound for backward compatibility, but with limitations.

 - Windows WASAPI: This host is the most recent Windows interface between applications (such as Audacity) and the audio interface driver.
 WASAPI was first officially released in 2007.
 WASAPI is particularly useful for loopback recording of computer playback.
 24-bit recording devices are supported using this host.

 - Selecting WASAPI and enabling both "Exclusive Mode" boxes in Windows Sound allows Audacity to request audio direct from the device without resampling.